fjames86/fpoly/README.md

 will allow inter-operation between the nice and easy to use Lisp front-end and a more efficient C library for operations if speed is required.

-To use the C library, first make it using the provided Makefile (note: libfpoly does not currently use all *.c files in the libfpoly directory).
-See examples/ffi-example.lisp for an example of it in use.
+To use the C library, first make it using the provided Makefile See examples/ffi-example.lisp and libfpoly/fpoly_test.c for an example of it in use.

 Getting started